craigkj/omni/README.md

-# statePass
+# state-pass

-A js framework agnostic collection of helper functions for passing state from the server to the client for SSR rendered components.
+A framework agnostic collection of js helper functions for passing state from the server to the client for SSR rendered components.
+Allowing benefit or server side rendering but also allowing instant js initialisation on the client that is not dependant on an ajax call to the server for data.

+React example:

+1. User makes request to server, state is generated, component rendered via `renderToString` and both returned in the html payload to the client.
+2. Client displays the server rendered component, and then picks up the state and uses it to call `react.render` on the client allowing the initialisation of react js behaviour (click events and so on) without causing a full page reflow.

 Get
 ---

-// how to install
+`npm install state-pass`

 Use
 ---